In residence week 7 (In addition to Takács Quartet residency)

 A Universal/DG recording artist, he has made nine solo albums that have sold more than 200,000 copies and has remained for over a decade one of the best selling South Korean recording artists.
-Dedicated to the music of our time, he has worked with Mario Davidovsky, Jo Kondo, Chris Paul Harman, Matthias Pintscher, George Tsontakis, Melinda Wagner, and John Zorn, and has premiered works composed for him by Lera Auerbach, Elliott Carter, John Harbison, Huang Ruo, and Paul Chihara.
-In his tenth season as artistic director of DITTO he has introduced tens of thousands to chamber music in South Korea and Japan: highlights of this season include his first Beethoven Quartet Cycle with the Ehnes Quartet and collaborations with Stefan Vladar and the Vienna Chamber Orchestra.
+Dedicated to the music of our time, he has worked with Mario Davidovsky, Michael Daugherty, Jo Kondo, Chris Paul Harman, Thea Musgrave, Matthias Pintscher, George Tsontakis, Melinda Wagner, Huw Watkins and John Zorn, and has premiered works composed for him by Lera Auerbach, Elliott Carter, John Harbison, Huang Ruo, and Paul Chihara.
+In his twelfth season as artistic director of DITTO he has introduced tens of thousands to chamber music in South Korea and Japan: highlights of this season include his first Beethoven Quartet Cycle with the Ehnes Quartet and collaborations with Stefan Vladar and the Vienna Chamber Orchestra.

 The first violist to receive the Artist Diploma from Juilliard, he was honored with a Proclamation from the New York City Council for his achievement and contribution to the arts.
 He serves as Goodwill Ambassador for the Korean Red Cross, The Special Olympics, and UNICEF, and runs marathons for charity.